 Understanding Acute, Chronic, and Complex Trauma

-Understanding the type of trauma you’ve experienced is a crucial step toward trauma recovery.
+Understanding the type of trauma you’ve experienced is a crucial step toward help with trauma recovery services.
 At Freeman Recovery Center in Tennessee, our list of intensive therapy programs are designed to support healing from all types of trauma through personalized, evidence-based care.

 Acute Trauma: Caused by a single overwhelming event, such as an accident or natural disaster.